crsherman/nodejs-poolController-mqtt/README.md

 ## Requirements

-* A mqtt broker must be available on your network; this has been tested with the Eclipse Mosquitto MQTT broker [here](https://mosquitto.org).
+* A mqtt broker must be available on your network; this has been tested with the [Eclipse Mosquitto MQTT broker](https://mosquitto.org).

-* An instance of nodejs-poolController running on your system. **PLEASE NOTE: THIS INTEGRATION ONLY WORKS FOR VERSION 5.3.1 AND LOWER.
+* An instance of [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) running on your system. **PLEASE NOTE: THIS INTEGRATION ONLY WORKS FOR VERSION 5.3.1 AND LOWER.
 IT HAS NOT BEEN UPDATED FOR THE NEWER VERSION 6.0.**

 #### Optional

-* Node-Red if you are planning on integrating into a home automation system or such.
+* [Node-RED](https://nodered.org/) for integrating into a home automation system.

 ## Credits